melodyqxuan/FGSMP/README.md

    2. Models
       1. SSPM
       2. MSSPM
+4. Reproducibility
+   1. Prerequisites
+   2. Building dataset
-5. How to train the model
+   3. How to train the model
-6. How to evaluate the model
+   4. How to evaluate the model